scholarist/scholarist.github.com/_posts/2010-05-14-apple-doesnt-care-whether-your-iphone-app-makes-money.markdown

 title: "Apple Doesn't Care Whether Your iPhone App Makes Money"
 ---

-About a month ago I wrote an article about [Apple and iPhone apps], claiming that since the iPhone and iPhone apps are complementary products, Apple has an incentive to keep apps cheap in order to sell more phones.
+About a month ago I wrote an article about [Apple and iPhone apps][1], claiming that since the iPhone and iPhone apps are complementary products, Apple has an incentive to keep apps cheap in order to sell more phones.
 A lot of people thought I was wrong both here and on [Hacker News][2].
 So in an effort to redeem what was perhaps a poorly-written thesis, I present this update based on the discussions that followed.